secretstartups/handbook/sales/training/field-certification/index.html.md

 ![field-cert-badges](/handbook/sales/training/field-certification/field-cert-badges.png)

 ## Roadmap
-Alpha testing for the below courses will take place in FY21Q4:
+Alpha testing for the below courses will take place in FY22Q2:
 - Account Planning for Strategic Account Leaders
-- The Required 7 for Account Executives: Command Plans
+- The Required 7 for Account Executives: Practical Assessment
-- Technical Discovery for Solutions Architects
+- Demo Skills with Demo2Win
-- Building ROI Success Plans for Technical Account Managers
+- Executive Business Reviews for Technical Account Managers

-The first courses are scheduled to go live in conjunction with the launch of our Learning Experience Platform (LXP) in FY21Q4.
+This is a roadmap of what to expect in the next quarter, but do not wait to be assigned courses.
+You can search and consume courses on your own schedule by searching in [GitLab Learn](https://gitlab.edcast.com/) our learning experience platform.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQvjB6E9JlplzwqBHVv2fFGAEGZwqjg4AZQO-p_DqjX7znjZGOC_q2-d2xCbwr2LbfXCmyOvVxcirYb/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>